Easy Classic Vegan Stuffing Recipe

 If you’re not using butter or oil, heat the pan then add the veggies along with 2 tbsp broth.

-You can see from the photo below you want to take the time to dice the veggies rather than roughly chop them.
+You can see from the photo above you want to take the time to dice the veggies rather than roughly chop them.
 I think this lends to a better stuffing consistency once it’s done.

 Sautéing Options: To keep the recipe oil-free, you can sauté the veggies in a few tablespoons of vegetable broth but for a more traditional stuffing flavour, you can use 1-2 tbsp of vegan butter.
 I’d suggest butter if you don’t mind using it!

-Add the Herbs
+Step 3: Add the Herbs

 Be sure to scrape any browned bits off the bottom pan when you add more stock – they’re full of flavour!